Royal Flemish Theatre

-The theatre is located in the Quays Quarter, where the inner port of the City of Brussels was located until the end of the 19th century.
-Its main facade is located on the Rue de Laeken/Lakensestraat.
-It is served by the metro stations Yser/IJzer (on lines 2 and 6), De Brouckère (on lines 1, 3, 4 and 5) and Sainte-Catherine/Sint-Katelijne (on lines 1 and 5).
+The theatre is located in the Quays or Sainte-Catherine/Sint-Katelijne Quarter, where the inner port of the City of Brussels was located until the end of the 19th century.
+Its main façade is located on the Rue de Laeken/Lakensestraat.
+It is served by the metro stations Yser/IJzer (on lines 2 and 6) and Sainte-Catherine/Sint-Katelijne (on lines 1 and 5).

 History

 Early history

 From the middle of the 19th century, there was a desire to establish a permanent Flemish theatre company in Brussels.
 In 1852, the Tooneel der Volksbeschouwing—Brussels' foremost Dutch-language company—was founded.
-This led the city authorities to reassign the former Brussels Arsenal in the Quays Quarter to that destination, a project negotiated since 1860.
+This led the city authorities to reassign the former Brussels Arsenal in the Quays or Sainte-Catherine/Sint-Katelijne Quarter to that destination, a project negotiated since 1860.
 This building, originally a warehouse designed by the architect Remi Nivoy and erected between 1779 and 1781, stood at the end of an old dock, dug in 1639 as part of the Port of Brussels, at the eastern end of the Quai au Foin/Hooikaai and the Quai aux Pierres de Taille/Arduinkaai.

 In 1883, the city's then-mayor, Charles Buls, commissioned the architect and decorator Jean Baes to design the new theatre.
-Baes created a new facade in the neo-Flemish Renaissance style on the Rue de Laeken/Lakensestraat, whilst retaining the arsenal's old facade as the rear of the building.
+Baes created a new façade in neo-Flemish Renaissance style on the Rue de Laeken/Lakensestraat, whilst retaining the arsenal's old façade as the rear of the building.
 The final plans were approved in 1884, work began the same year and the inauguration took place on 13 October 1887.
 At the solemn opening by King Leopold II, the Belgian monarch spoke Dutch publicly for the first time.
 A significant gesture, by which the king acknowledged and honoured the decades-long battle fought to launch a Dutch-language theatre in Brussels.
 This recognition was made official in 1894, during another visit by the king, when the Flemish Theatre received the honorary title of "Royal" (Koninklijk Vlaams Theater or KVS).